Pennsylvania’s Statewide Historic Preservation Plan

 This is the

 go-to place for the objectives and action items for the next five years (PDF).
 It provides an analysis of the current trends and challenges in Pennsylvania, identifies and defines the goals, and lays out steps to achieve those goals.
 It is designed with the user in mind and is presented in a way that makes it easy for everyone to find the activities they can do.
-It includes:

 - Public Participation and Outreach.

 - How the 2018-2023 Action Agenda Meets SHPO Responsibility.